liuguangqiang/CookieBar/README.md

 </style>
 ```

-## Or dynamically change the style by a cookie builder.
+## Or dynamically change the style with a cookie builder.
  * layoutGravity
  * backgroundColor
  * titleColor